mehditvk8/simple-tcp-shareit/README.md

-# simple-tcp-chat
+# simple-tcp-shareit
-It is a simple tcp chat program using python 3 socket. in this program two or multiple clients connect to server and they can chat with each other through one or multiple system in network.
+It is a simple file transfer program with tcp protocol using python 3 socket. in this program two or multiple clients connect to server and they can chat with each other through one or multiple system in network.

 ## manual